 ## How to deliver the review

-Start with a one-line verdict ("ship it after the two minors", "blocker on the {area}, hold", etc).
-Then a 2-3 sentence summary of what changed and the reviewer's read on it.
-Then findings grouped by severity, each as: `file:line`, finding, why it matters, what to do.
+Then findings grouped by severity, each as: `file:line` — finding — why it matters — what to do.
 Quote the offending line if useful.
 Skip the severity heading if a section is empty.
 End with "Out of scope but worth noting" only if there's something genuinely worth flagging that wasn't part of the diff.

 ## Output location and filename

 Every review is written to a file in `.plans/code-review/` at the repo root.
-Never dump the review into chat only, always write the file and then surface the verdict + key findings inline.
+Never dump the review into chat only — always write the file and then surface the verdict + key findings inline.

 Filename format: `CR-XXX - scope - change-short-name.md`